cds-snc/platform-forms-client/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: 'Bug or enhancement'
+name: 'Bug'
-about: Use this template to file a critical bug or describe an opportunity for enhancement
+about: Use this template to file a bug
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---